Accounting and Compliance: A Practical Guide

 3. Document the conversation and the client's instructions.

-Scenario 2: Cash Payments to Employees
+Scenario 2: Cash Payments for Employees

 A client pays employees in cash and does not report it for payroll taxes.
 The CPA should: